davenicholson-xyz/wallchemy/README.md

 ### Configuration

 Configuration is stored in `$HOME/.config/wallchemy/config.yml` on linux/mac or `%appdata%/Roaming/wallchemy/config.yml` on Windows.
-Wallchemy's defaults will be overwritten by these options, which in turn will be overwritten by any environment variables set proceeded with `wallchemy_`.
+Wallchemy's defaults will be overwritten by these options, which in turn will be overwritten by any environment variables set proceeded with `WALLCHEMY_`.
 These can then be overridden with any command line flags.

 An example `config.yml` is in this [here](https://github.com/davenicholson-xyz/wallchemy/blob/main/examples/config.yml)